arnigeir/lsd/readme.md

 Join(catalog,name,foo)
 ---
-Items in catalog can contain related items, like authors and their books as in the above example.
 If we want to get author objects WITH all their books we can use the Join() method to return all the authors we are interested in and insert a 'books' property containing a array with all the book objects belonging to them.

 Lets assume that we have inserted reference 'authorid' in the 'book' objects to the oid property of the